msimpson82/matt-simpson-photography/content/potd/june13.md

 date: 2025-06-13
 title: My True First Photo of the Day
 Image: meg.jpg
+Featured: true
 ---

-This is my first true photo of the day.
+test - This is my first true photo of the day.
 It’s of my wife, and it was on a date night.
 We had dinner, drinks, and spent the evening walking around town, laughing a lot, and taking photos.
 The less we “tried” to take a good photo, the more I liked them.
 And man, I really love the girl.